akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign.md

 ### Overview
 A short overview of what we try to accomplish

-Many daily tasks are created around the data collected with Akvo FLOW and these tasks are a part of a larger process where the submitted forms play a crucial role.
+Many daily tasks are created around the data collected with Akvo FLOW and these tasks are usually part of a larger process where the submitted forms play a crucial role.
 Currently you cannot see the relationship between the submitted data and the different tasks and processes an organization has in place.
 Akvo FLOW is a data collection tool and we do not aim to change it to a tool that manages processes in organizations, however, enabling our partners to see in which stage of their process the data currently is will vastly ease the way the data is used.

-This feature aims to enable users add a basic workflow to the Akvo FLOW dashboard and to track in which of the different stages of the process the submitted data is currently being used in.
-This means that our users can create a workflow, add it to their data and track the steps of the workflow over time.
+With this feature users will be able to add a basic workflow to the Akvo FLOW dashboard and track in which stage of the process the submitted data is currently being used in.

 During our research we have looked into mutliple types of workflows and different situations where processes relate to data.
 Workflows can be hybrid or linear, the order of the different steps (or workflow stages) can have a defined sequence or not, one user can be responsible for one or multiple steps in the workflow, etc.